jackson097/iss_pas_k8s/README.md

 ### Scripts
 The pasoe_image_create_and_deploy/scripts/k3d directory contains the deployment definition template and service definition template that are used with the config.properties file to create proper deployment and service definitions required to deploy the project to k3d with the OEDB and PASOE images.
 The build.xml file is an ant file called by ../build.xml as long as DEPLOYMENT.MODE in config.properties is k3d

-# How to Run
-In the project directory, run 'helm install iss-pas iss-charts/ --values iss-charts/values.yaml'.
-This will create the Deployment, Service, Secret, and ConfigMap from the iss-charts/template files.